FHA Cash Out Refinance Calculator

 FHA Cash Out Refinance Requirements

-Below are the current FHA cash out refinance requirements for 2017.
+Below are the 2018 FHA cash out refinance requirements:

 - Credit Score – A 620 credit score is required to get an FHA cash out refinance loan.

 - Owner Occupied – The FHA cash out loan is only offered to borrowers on homes that are owner

 occupied, no investment properties are eligible to apply for this FHA program.